xxxcrttt/Connected-Environment/README.md

 locate a plant around CASA office,  to monitor that plant, sensing the plant environment and sending data to the internet.

+### Preparation: software packages and hardware development board.
+1. Arduino IDE
+2. MQTT explorer
+3. Adafruit Feather Huzzah ESP8266, an 'all-in-one' ESP9266 WiFi development board with USB and battery charging.
+4. Raspberry Pi 4

+### Set-Up and connecting to WiFi
+Need to install the CP22014 driver and package for esp8266 (the json format) first, then instal the esp8266 under 'Additional Board Manager'.
+Check this by 'blink' example.